Philadelphia County Court Records

 -

-- Civil cases with claims up to $12,000
+- Civil cases with amounts in controversy up to $12,000

 - Landlord-tenant disputes